vcian19/covidcompare/README.md

 Details on the systematic review completed to compile the list of models are detailed in the corresponding publication.
 If your model is not currently included, we encourage you to message us at pyliu47@gmail.com and link to a publically accessible repo or website where they may be accessed.

-## Visuals
+## Viz Tool

+Please check out our new online Viz Tool at [covidcompare.io](https://covidcompare.io), which will be updated regularly going forward.

-Graphs comparing model performance can be accessed in `visuals`.
-They will be updated regularly going forward.
+Historical comparing model performance corresponding to manuscript updates can be accessed in `visuals/`.

 ## Data Structure

 Forecasting estimates pulled from the above models are archived and named by date of publication in `data/raw`.
-All historic model-verions are collated and saved in `data/processed/data.rds`.
+To collate and All historic model-verions are collated and saved in `data/processed/data.rds`.
 These data will be regularly updated going forward.

 ## Code Structure